Lumavate-Team/documentation/docs/6-CLI.rst

  Installing the CLI as a Non-admin:

   #.
 Clone this repo.
   #.
-CD into the CLI dir
+CD into the CLI directory
   #.
 Run:

      .. code-block:: bash